 - register for and pass COOP*1100, a mandatory one-semester course that prepares you for the co-op job search and work terms, in the semester that is indicated in your Academic and Co-op Work Term Schedule

-- international co-op students are required to apply for and secure a co-op work permit immediately following their second semester (study permits alone do not cover co-op work terms)
+- international co-op students are required to apply for and secure a co-op work permit (study permits alone do not cover co-op work terms)

 Co-op is an optional program for which fees are applied.
 Co-op students pay a co-op academic fee for eight academic semesters and a co-op work term fee all registered co-op work terms.
 See the Student Financial Services website for up-to-date fee information.